jasperblues/faction-detector/README.md

 - **GitHub PR reviews only**: The tool only sees review activity on GitHub pull requests.
 Projects that use email, Gerrit, Phabricator, or bot-mediated approvals will appear to have little or no data.
 - **Review asymmetry ≠ conflict**: High asymmetry can reflect structural specialisation (separate frontend/backend teams) as well as adversarial dynamics.
 The LLM narrative attempts to distinguish these, but treat results as signals to investigate, not verdicts.
 - **Comment scoring model**: Stage-2 comment scoring uses `claude-haiku-4-5` by default for speed and cost.
 Haiku tends to classify ambiguous comments as `FAIR` rather than `NITPICKY`, which slightly suppresses faction signals on marginal cases.
 To use a more nuanced model, change `AnthropicModels.CLAUDE_HAIKU_4_5` to `AnthropicModels.CLAUDE_SONNET_4_5` in `ReviewCommentScorer.kt` and bump `COMMENT_SCORE_CACHE_VERSION` to invalidate cached scores.
 Note that if you tune `DetectorWeights` to compensate for Haiku's FAIR bias, those weights will not transfer correctly to Sonnet.
-- **Bot accounts**: Accounts matching common bot patterns (`[bot]`, `-bot`) are filtered automatically.
+- **Bot accounts**: Accounts matching common bot patterns (`[bot]`, `-bot`) and a built-in list of known service accounts (codecov-io, coveralls, CLAassistant, etc.) are filtered automatically.
 Project-specific automation accounts (e.g. `elasticmachine`) are not.
 If the narrative mentions a bot or automation account as a significant reviewer or bridge figure, re-run with the `--bots` flag to exclude it:
   ```
   analyse --repo elastic/elasticsearch --since 2020-01-01 --bots elasticmachine,merge-bot
   ```